-Covid19 has a lot to answer for, not least of which is the loss of life, the interruption to education, and disruption of the economy.
+During 2021, Covid19 had a lot to answer for, not least of which was the loss of life, the interruption to education, and disruption of the economy.
 Thank goodness for human ingenuity, cutting edge science, and digital technology, plus the generosity of sponsors and Festival followers, which have all combined to ensure the survival, at some level, of festivals like ours.

-We are lucky that Literature, as a written and spoken word-based activity, lends itself to being presented successfully in a variety of ways, including live or online.
+We are lucky that Literature, as a written and spoken word-based activity, lends itself to being presented successfully in a variety ways, including live or online.

-Now, please read on, and, virtually-speaking, come along!
+Now, please read on, and come along!

 email@example.com or on 01793 771080